The Columbus Campus is closed: More

 As a class of Veterinary Technician students roll into their third quarter, things really heat up.

 What We Do: Sure, you love animals.
 But you're also compassionate, mature, motivated and willing to commit to lifelong learning.
 And your compassion extends to people as well.
-You could find a challenging career in a relatively new health care profession: Veterinary Technology.
+You could find a challenging career in Veterinary Technology.

 A veterinary technician is a medical professional who uses the skills of a nurse, dental hygienist, surgical assistant, radiology technician, laboratory technician, medical transcriptionist, pharmacy technician, client educator and nutritionist.
 Columbus State's program prepares you to play an integral role in many areas of veterinary medicine, including clinical, surgical, laboratory and office procedures.

 You'll take coursework ranging from veterinary anatomy, pharmacology, radiology and parasitology to business communication and clinical experience.
 As a graduate, you will be able to provide animal health care services including physical examination, administration of anesthesia, client communication and record keeping under the supervision of a licensed veterinarian.

 But, most important, you will have acquired skills to ensure the health and well-being of animals.

 - Columbus State's program has maintained full accreditation status from the American Veterinary Medical Association since 1974.

 - Students may choose from more than 160 clinics to fulfill clinical experience requirements.